Our knowledge of orthopaedics. Your best health.

 Symptoms of hallux rigidus can vary and may include one or more of the following:

-- Swelling around the joint, which may require you to make shoe wear modifications.
+• Thickening around the joint, which may require you to make shoe wear modifications.

 Hallux rigidus can be easier to treat when the condition is recognized early.
-If you wait until you see a bony bump on the top of your foot, bone spurs will already have already developed, arthritis may already have set in inside the joint, and treating the condition may be more involved.
+If you wait until you see a bony bump on the top of your foot, bone spurs will already have already developed, arthritis may already have set into the joint, and treating the condition may be more involved.

 Physical Examination

-- They may move the big toe around to see how much motion is possible without causing pain.
+• The doctor may move the big toe around to see how much motion is possible without causing pain.
 Moving the toe in various directions will also help determine whether the pain is deep or limited to the bump on the top of the toe joint.
 Knowing this will help your doctor decide which treatment to recommend.

 Imaging Tests